zcash/zips/draft-nuttycom-funding-allocation.rst

 ============

-1. **In-Protocol Lockbox**: The alternatives presented in this ZIP depend upon the Lockbox Funding Streams proposal [#zip-lockbox-funding-streams]_.
+1. **In-Protocol Lockbox**: The alternatives presented in this ZIP depend upon the Lockbox Funding Streams proposal [#draft-nuttycom-lockbox-streams]_.

 2. **Regulatory Considerations**: The allocation of funds should minimize regulatory risks by avoiding direct funding of specific organizations.
 The